PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the legacy counter.
 This preserves the single historical return key while removing another net 110 repeated lowerer lines.

+The remaining generic NHWC pre-Concat compatibility matcher is now isolated in `passes/nhwc_concat_legacy_layout.py`.
+Its complete 2,452-line implementation moved as one semantic unit; this is not a source-line limit or a claim that the fallback is modernized.
+Function-name-normalized AST comparison with the prior lowerer owner is exact.
+The nested direct, unary, expanded-Swish, pseudo-LeakyRelu, Pad, Dequantize, PReLU, Softmax, Slice, Split, and recursive Add analysis/application helpers therefore retain their shared fixed-point loop, action precedence, indexed-family exclusion contracts, constant copy-on-write behavior, metadata propagation, mutation order, pruning, and single historical statistic.
+The central lowerer keeps the private legacy symbol as a one-call compatibility wrapper, while the indexed float, quantized-indexed, and legacy dispatch order and all four composite production positions remain unchanged.

+The exact pseudo-LeakyRelu plus Pad-companion fixture establishes positive legacy ownership, idempotence, and direct-owner/private-wrapper equality.
+The complete float and quantized Concat family corpus continues to cover every indexed/fallback ownership boundary.
+FastestDet and OSNet supplied fourteen measured zero-owner runtime invocations before extraction; no production legacy rewrite is claimed.
+FastestDet is the artifact control and retains its accuracy, zero process-tree SWAP, and byte-identical float32, float16, correspondence, schema, and generated-schema outputs across the move.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization